inductiva/inductiva/tutorials/simulators/Gx.md

 In this guide, we will walk you through setting up and running GX simulations using the Inductiva API.

-We will cover:

-- Configuring GX simulations with the appropriate input directories.
-- Example code to help you get started with your simulations.
+We will cover an example code to help you get started with simulations.

 # GX